adshares/adshares-docs/protocol/synchronization/synch_inventory_demand_format.rst

 Demand-Side Inventory Format
 ----------------------------

-:ref:`Demand-Side Inventory <protocol-definitions-demandinventory>` response is in the JSON format:
+The data describing :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>` implements the following JSON format:

 * The values for all fields are expressed as strings, unless stated otherwise.
 * Dates are in extended date and time ISO8601 format, e.g. ``2021-08-26T10:21:15+00:00``.